 Twigs are stout, olive green initially turning gray, hairless with leaf scars that are round at the bottom and notched at the top.
 The brown lateral buds rise from this notch.
 The terminal bud is large, scaled and flanked by smaller lateral buds.

-Leaves are opposite and pinnately compound, 8 to 12 inches long, with 7 (sometimes 5 to 9) dark green paired leaflets (exc. the terminal leaflet which is single) that are ovate to elliptical, whose margins are either almost smooth or finely saw-toothed.
+Leaves are opposite and pinnately compound, 8 to 12 inches long, with 7 (sometimes 5 to 9) dark green paired leaflets (exc. the terminal leaflet which is single).
+These are ovate to elliptical, with margins that are either almost smooth or finely saw-toothed.
 Each leaflet is stalked and the leaf has a much longer stalk.
-The underside of the leaflet is paler, almost whitish, hence an allusion to the common name.
+The underside of the leaflet is paler, almost whitish, hence an allusion to the common name, although the white sap also contributes to the name.
 Fall color is yellow to purplish.

 Seed: Female flowers mature to a single narrow winged samara, 1 to 2 inches long, that is rounded in appearance toward the base with a rounded seed cavity for the small seed, and the wing of the samara does not extend beyond the rounded seed cavity of the samara.
 These are greenish initially and turn brown, mature in autumn and disperse by wind in fall and winter.
 They do not germinate until the following spring as a cold stratification period is needed.
 Trees usually need to reach 3 to 4 inches in diameter before they bear any significant seed.

 Habitat: White Ash grows best on well-drained moist soil with full sun.
 The root system is shallow and spreading.
 It can re-sprout from the root crown.
-The color of the wood is white, thus the common name.
+The color of the new wood is white, thus adding more reasons for the common name.
+Heartwood is reddish.

 Names: The genus, Fraxinus, is the old Latin name for this genus meaning 'spear'.
 Ash wood, being tough and elastic, was originally used for spears and bows in the old world.
 The species, americana means 'of America' as the tree is a new world species.
 The author name for the plant classification - 'L.' refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.